Felipe de Guevara

+Portrait of Felipe de Guevara by Jan Cornelisz Vermeyen.

 Felipe de Guevara (died 1563) was a Spanish humanist, art writer and patron.

 Felipe was the illegitimate son of ambassador and art collector Diego de Guevara.
 He maintained close relations with people of the world of culture of his time.
 He was interested in various fields of knowledge such as numismatics, geography and history.
 Like his father, he also had a great passion for art.
 He had a great appreciation for the work in particular of Hieronymus Bosch, who was featured in his great work Comentarios de la pintura (Comments on Painting).
 He died in Madrid.